 - Describe the environmental management system.
-What are the main risks and how does the organization ensure continuous improvement of the system? - How does the organization control EHS exposure to the public and the communities in which it operates? - Explain how the organization is an important contributor to the community especially as related to EHS issues.
-Identify and provide examples of resulting corporate social partnerships.
+What are the main risks and how does the organization ensure continuous improvement of the system? - How does the organization control EHS exposure to the public and the communities in which it operates? - Explain how the organization is an important contributor to the community and how it contributes to local, regional, national and global communities, especially as related to EHS issues.
+Identify and provide examples of resulting corporate social partnerships. - How is social responsibility demonstrated by management and encouraged throughout the organization?
+How is this sustained and strategically driven alongside EHS? - Describe the organization's perspective on life-cycle management and how new opportunities are identified.